workerholic/workerholic.github.io/_includes/story.md

 - CPU-blocking jobs: calculate primes up to 1,000,000
 - IO-blocking jobs: sleep for 500ms to simulate a third party API call (based on GitHub API call response time)

+{: .center}
 ![benchmark_workers_count](/img/benchmark_workers_count.png)

-As we can see from the results here: for non-blocking and CPU-blocking jobs, multiple workers doesn't help the situation because of the GIL in MRI.
+As we can see from the results here:

+- for non-blocking and CPU-blocking jobs: multiple workers doesn't help the situation because of the GIL in MRI.
 In fact, it makes it worse due to the overhead incurred from context switching between threads.
-But if you look at the IO-blocking jobs: with one worker, it would've taken a very long time, 5034 seconds, way off the chart (the y-axis has been capped to give a better representation of the rest of the data).
-With 25 workers, the tasks perform almost 25x faster.
-At 100 workers, it's almost 100x faster.
+- for IO-blocking jobs: with one worker, it would've taken a very long time, 5034 seconds (the y-axis has been capped to give a better representation of the rest of the data).
+With 25 workers, the jobs perform about 25x faster.
+With 100 workers, it's about 100x faster.

 In the next section, we will take a look at how concurrency is implemented in Workerholic.

 #### Concurrency in Workerholic

-In the context of Workerholic, we introduced concurrency in order to improve performance by having our workers poll and perform the jobs from within a thread.
-This way, as shown earlier, if jobs are IO bound we can make use of concurrency in order to maximize the dequeuing and processing throughput and bring that enqueueing:processing ratio down.
+In the context of Workerholic, we introduced concurrency in order to improve performance by having our **workers poll and perform the jobs from within a thread**.
+This way, as shown earlier, if jobs are IO bound we can make use of concurrency in order to maximize the dequeuing and processing throughput and bring that enqueueing:processing ratio down to a 1:1 ratio.

+{: .center}
 ![efficiency_concurrency_workerholic](/img/efficiency_concurrency_workerholic.png){:width="700"}

 In Ruby, we pass a block to `Thread.new` in which we poll from from Redis and process the serialized job, if any: